Fake New Jersey Oil Well

 1902 First Alaska oil well drilled in rugged territory known for oil seeps.

-1903 Drilled for natural gas near Dexter, Kansas, a well produced “the gas the wouldn’t burn” — helium.
+1903 Drilled for natural gas near Dexter, Kansas, a well produced “the gas the wouldn’t burn” — Helium.

 1905 Glenn Pool oilfield discovered in Oklahoma, helping Tulsa to become “Oil Capital of the World.”